prabhuom1/prestosql-custom-function/README.md

 3. create a seprate directory in presto server plugin directory udf-function(presto-server-xxx/plugin/udf-function) or you can put the jar into hive-hadoop2.

-4.Copy the jar which get created in step 2 in directory craeted in step 3
+4.Copy the jar which get created in step 2 in directory created in step 3

 5.restart your prestosqlserver.

-6.select maskcard('encryptedcardnumber','key');
+6. run the sql query "select maskcard('encryptedcardnumber','key')";

 7.Output 123456XXXXXX1234